 Once you calculate the initial numbers, analyze everything more deeply and run your numbers again to ensure you have an accurate assessment.

 You don’t need to figure it out on your own.
-There are plenty of online resources that can help you determine if an investment property will return the profits that you expect.
+There are plenty of online vacation rental calculators and resources that can help you determine if an investment property will return the profits that you expect.

 There are many creative ways to finance vacation rental properties and maximize your return on investment.
 The beauty of real estate investing is that you can choose creative options to allow you to get started with little or no upfront capital.